Testing for equivalence of pre-trends in Difference-in-Differences estimation: Theory and Implementation

-where $ \vec{\mathbb{B} }$ is a $T$-dimensional vector of independent Brownian motions, $D$ is a $T \times T$-dimensional matrix of full rank, and "$\rightsquigarrow$" denotes weak convergence in the space $(\ell^\infty[\varepsilon,1])^{T}$ of all $T$-dimensional bounded functions on the interval $[\varepsilon,1]$. \end{ass} Notice that \eqref{hol25} comprises "conventional" asymptotic normality of $\betahat$ when $\lambda=1$, i.e.\ $\sqrt{n}(\betahat-\beta)\dto \N(0,\Sigma) \mbox{ as }n\to\infty$, where $\Sigma$ denotes a $T\times T$-dimensional covariance matrix. \begin{ass} An estimator $\hat{\Sigma}$ of $\Sigma$ is given such that $ \hat{\Sigma}\pto \Sigma \mbox{ as } n\to\infty$. \end{ass} Notice that Assumption \ref{high-level 2} is not needed for our test for \eqref{equivalence hypothesis RMS}, which is based on ``self-normalization''.
 Sequential asymptotic normality as in Assumption \ref{ass-sequential} can be shown to hold for stationary processes under various forms of dependence such as mixing or physical dependence (see \citealp{merlevede2006} and the references therein).
 Moreover, our tests can be flexibly adapted to different types of data (e.g.\ panel data or repeated cross-sections) and other features of the design such as clustering or staggered treatment assignment.
 As an illustration, in Appendix \ref{appendix illustration}, we verify that Assumption \ref{ass-sequential} holds under mild conditions in the canonical DiD model of Section \ref{section pre-testing in the canonical}.

 Notice that our approach is a test of the PTA conditional on additional parametric restrictions (for instance, \eqref{no-anticipation new} and \eqref{Y0 model}, or parametric restriction on the effect of observed covariates).
 While arguably the vast majority of empirical studies are willing to impose similar assumptions, one might want to test the PTA without these restrictions.
 In this case, as an alternative to our method, one could consider tests based on conditional moment inequalities (see, among others, \citealp{andrews-soares-2010}, \citealp{romano-shaikh-wolf-2014} or \citealp[Section 4]{canay-shaikh-2017}).